-Frank B. Lee Nursing Building - Named in honor of the chairman of the board of trustees of the Drs.
+Frank B. Lee Nursing Building - Named for the chairman of the board of trustees of the Drs.
 Bruce and Lee Foundation, the local philanthropic foundation which largely funded the building's construction, this facility opened for the fall 2006 semester.
 This two-story facility is located on the north side of the campus pond and houses offices, classrooms, the Elizabeth W. Barnes Clinical Laboratory, a computer lab, three seminar/conference rooms, and the Dr. John M. Thomason Auditorium for the Department of Nursing program.

-Robert E. McNair Science Building - Named in honor of the former Governor of South Carolina who played a significant role in making the University possible, this structure was occupied in 1972.
+Robert E. McNair Science Building - Named for the former Governor of South Carolina who played a significant role in making the University possible, this structure was occupied in 1972.
 This building provides classroom, laboratory, and office space for biology, chemistry, and physics.
 It also houses the McNair Center for Government and History.
 The auditorium was renovated and renamed for Provost Richard N. Chapman in 2007.

 Observatory - Built in 1982, this is a two-story, pre-cast concrete structure with a 12-foot rotating dome.
 Permanently mounted in the dome is a 14-inch reflecting telescope.
-A 5-inch refractor, 8-inch Newtonian, and 12-inch Dobsonian telescope are also housed at the Observatory.
+A variety of other telescopes are also housed at the Observatory.
 The first floor houses a small classroom-orientation area with a large screen TV for viewing images from an electronic eyepiece.
 Located on the second-floor observatory deck are six mounts for 8-inch reflecting telescopes.
 Free public viewing sessions are held periodically to examine the planets, stars, and special astronomical events such as comets and eclipses.